-Rawhide Western Town & Event Center is an authentic frontier town, and is considered Arizona's largest western-themed attraction.
+Rawhide Western Town & Event Center is considered Arizona's largest western-themed attraction.

 Activities at Rawhide can be broken down into several categories.

 - Attractions and shows: gunfights and stunt shows

 - Activities: ride a mechanical bull, go gold panning, play cowboy games, watch a real blacksmith, rock climbing, petting zoo, ride the kiddie coaster, take a train ride.
 Some activities have height or weight or age restrictions.

 - More Western Fun: Take old west photos of your family in western garb or have someone arrested.

 - Shopping: Clothing, hats, toys, gifts -- you might come to Rawhide just for the shopping.